Spotify Hits Market In Unusual Debut (NYSE:SPOT)

 Traders and investors anxiously awaited Spotify's debut.
 There were more than a dozen indications throughout the morning, with the stock finally opening around 12:44 p.m.
 ET at $165.90 per share, which was well ahead of the IPO reference price of $132.
 The Wall Street Journal noted this open took longer than "any other company in recent memory," topping Alibaba's (NYSE: BABA) late-morning 2014 debut.

-Spotify closed its first day of trading at $149.01, near the low of the day but still 12.8 percent higher than the IPO reference price.
+Spotify closed its first day of trading at $149.60, down 11 percent from its open but still 13.3 percent higher than the IPO reference price.

 Pandora Media Inc (NYSE: P), perhaps its closest peer, closed down 3.2 percent at $4.64.